 An economic center of its own, Racine developed independently - and sometimes in competition with - the early industrial centers of Milwaukee and Chicago.
-Today it is home to several prominent companies, including SC Johnson, CNH Industrial, Modine Manufacturing and In-Sink-Erator.
+Today it is home to several prominent companies, including SC Johnson, CNH Industrial, and Modine Manufacturing.
 Few Lake Michigan communities have capitalized on their location as well as Racine.
 North Beach, located just north of the downtown, offers swimmers and sun worshippers more than one mile of clean, white sandy beach.
 Racine recently completed a major lakefront renovation that revolves around Reefpoint Marina, one of the largest recreational boat facilities on Lake Michigan with nearly 1,000 boat slips.
 Adjacent to the marina is Festival Park, which houses many of Racine’s ethnic festivals.

 Wind Point/North Bay

 Located just north of Racine, these two lakeshore communities boast some of the finest homes, boutiques and shops in Racine County.
 One of the county’s earliest settlements, Wind Point sits on a small peninsula that juts into Lake Michigan.
 The Wind Point Lighthouse, built in 1880, is considered to be the oldest and tallest lighthouse still operating on the Great Lakes.
-The area has long been a preferred residential area for many of Racine’s civic leaders.
+The upscale area has long been a preferred residential area for many of Racine’s civic leaders.
 Located here is Wingspread.
 Built by Frank Lloyd Wright for Herbert and Jane Johnson in 1938, it is considered the last of Wright’s Prairie homes and is now a conference center.

 Eastern Racine County: Mount Pleasant • Sturtevant • Elmwood Park

 Located southwest of Racine along Highway 11 (Durand Avenue), these communities boast relaxed living and easy access to the urban comforts of Racine, Milwaukee and northern Illinois.
 Mount Pleasant is the largest of the three communities, covering much of the land between I-94 and Racine.
 Mount Pleasant is the second-most populous community in the county.
-It continues to develop rapidly due to its proximity to both Racine and Milwaukee and will be the home of the new Foxconn manufacturing facility.
+It continues to develop rapidly due to its proximity to both Racine and Milwaukee and will be the home of the new Foxconn research and manufacturing campus.

 Sturtevant is an incorporated village surrounded by Mount Pleasant that is the home of InSinkErator and also a stopping point for Amtrak, which makes it an easy commute to either Chicago or Milwaukee.
 Elmwood Park is a small, upscale community located just southwest of Racine.
 It offers spacious, suburban-style living with easy access to city amenities.